Why Does My Man Shut Down Emotionally When I Need Him The Most?

 Your pursuit will soften.
 And your withdrawing partner will listen and respond to you without shutting down emotionally.
 He’ll no longer just be in the room.
 But he’ll be present in the conversation.
 Just the way you need him to be.

-I’m Dr. Michael Regier, a Certified Emotionally Focused Couples Therapist and EFT Supervisor in Visalia and San Luis Obispo, CA. I can help you stop your negative cycles of arguing and create emotional connections for lifetime love.
+I’m Dr. Michael Regier, a Certified Emotionally Focused and Psycho-Spiritual Therapist seeing individuals and couples in San Luis Obispo, CA and within California via the internet.
+I can help you stop your negative cycles of arguing and create emotional connections for lifetime love.
 My wife Paula and I co-authored the book Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love.